Probabilistic cellular automata with Andrei Toom: Eroders

 \begin{theorem} Every binary eroder is stable. \end{theorem} As mentioned above, this theorem implies that the perturbed Toom rule is non-ergodic.

 In continuous time, a simple characterization of eroders similar to Theorem~\ref{thm:eroders} is not available.
-But Gray gave a sufficient condition, and proved in~\cite{Gray99} that transition rates corresponding to the Toom rule in continuous time are non-ergodic.
+But Gray gave a sufficient condition, and proved in~\cite{Gray99} that transition rates corresponding to the Toom rule with a small noise in continuous time are non-ergodic.
 This result is also robust with respect to the kind of faults allowed: they can be biased.